-You can retire with a full (unreduced) pension:
+You can retire with a full (unreduced) pension

-- At age 65 or later, regardless of Company Service; - At age 62 or later if, as of your termination date, you have at least 10 years of Company Service; - When your age and years of Company Service total 81 points or more.
-Note: Points are determined at your termination date by adding your years and months of age, plus years and months of Company Service.
+- at age 65 or later, regardless of Company Service; - at age 62 or later if, as of your termination date, you have at least 10 years of Company Service; or - when your age and years of Company Service total 81 points or more.
+Note: Points are determined at your termination date by adding your years and months of age and your years and months of Company Service.
 You must be at least age 50 when you terminate employment to take advantage of this provision.

-You can retire with a reduced pension:

-If you retire at age 50, but before age 62 and have at least 10 years of Company Service as of your termination date.
+You can retire with a reduced pension if you retire at or after age 50, but before age 62, and have at least 10 years of Company Service as of your termination date.